10 Must-Ask Questions To Supercharge Your Leadership

 Employee success is a dynamic and always evolving process that is influenced by organizational KPIs and personal definitions alike.
 But you can support your employees’ success by giving them permission to ask for the things that will move the needle forward and build more engaged teams.
 Of course, regardless of the type of support that’s needed, always be prepared to follow through with any solutions you propose.

 Asking this leadership question in an authentic way increases drive and job satisfaction because it makes your employees feel validated and heard.
 When you know how your employees are doing, you can time certain initiatives and changes within the company to set them up for success.
-And aside from providing you with valuable insight and feedback, asking these questions can also enhance self awareness and promote better communication within the whole team.
+And aside from providing you with valuable insight and feedback, asking these questions can also enhance self awareness and promote better communication within the whole team, which leads to positive employee morale.

 The research on positive psychology is clear: positivity is a precursor to success and accomplishment, not the other way around.
 When your team is happy, they not only come up with better solutions, but their satisfaction also helps to build a culture of high performance and low turnover.